drros84/coal_dp_app/README.md

 Motivation:

-- This project is motivated by a historical example of the surge in coal mining investment in Mozambique in the late 2000s'.
-This example uses this scenario as a backdrop for creating a dynamic programming algorithm to model the optimal behaviour of mining companies starting mining operations in Mozambique.
+This project is inspired by a historical example of the surge in coal mining investment in Mozambique in the late 2000s'.
+This example uses this scenario as a backdrop for creating a dynamic programming algorithm to model the optimal behaviour of mining companies who are starting mining operations in Mozambique.

-The objectives of our project are to:
+The objectives of this project are to:

 - Give insight into how dynamic programming can be used to optimise decision-making in sectors with depletable assets such as in mining.
 - Provide an app that can be used to forecast and simulate future output and revenue based on on a set of assumptions which can be modified by the user.
-The app is also useful for government officials who wish to have a better understanding of economic growth in the mining sector and the factors it depends on.
+The app is also useful for government officials who wish to have a better understanding of economic growth in the mining sector and the factors upon which it depends.

 ### Structure